tayontech/cybersecurity-interview-guide/README.md

 Some questions will be tricks questions.
 Some questions will be scenario based.
 Some will be straight forward.
 I will not provide the answers, but I will provide small tips, so that you are able full understand the answers vs memorizing the answers.

-If you have an questions or issues, utilise the [Issues](https://github.com/tayontech/cybersecurity-interview-guide/issues) tab.
+If you have an questions or issues, utilize the [Issues](https://github.com/tayontech/cybersecurity-interview-guide/issues) tab.

 Hope you enjoy!!!